 - Floor plans (including roof plans)

-This is the Council's list of local requirements, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications and has been re-published in line with legislative requirements.
+The council has a local list, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications and has been re-published in line with legislative requirements.

 What is a design and access statement?